Saturday, August 27, 2022

 The ADA was not passed until 1990.
 I began my part-time job in 1989.
 I fought for my college and grad school education.
 I had people who believed in me enough to turn an idea into a part-time job.
 The ADA did not exist, and yet I got a job.
 That is what I would celebrate.

 Enough of my ranting.
 In July of 2023 knock yourselves out.
-Have parades, march, whatever.
+Have parades, marches, whatever.
 Celebrate being disabled.
+I won't be participating

-I will be celebrating my accomplishments, not because of, but rather in spite of.
+I will celebrate my accomplishments, not because of, but rather despite. the fact that I have CP.

 I love this video.
-I aspire to be like Jerry.
+I aspire to be like Paul.